Can developers survive without a good search in their editor? Who has never used the famous find and replace trick in one or multiple files?

 - Use the keystroke

-cgn keystroke you may ask?
+cgn keystroke, you may ask?
 What does it mean?
+If you read

 gn is the same as

-n but will as well start Visual mode and select the occurrence.
+n, except that it will start Visual mode and select the occurrence.
 We just do a change (

 dgn will work as well.

-With this simple technique you can do a granular find and replace in the whole file.
+With this technique, you can do a granular find and replace in the whole file.

 Find and Replace in Multiple Files

-You can use the excellent Vim arglist to do so.
-Think of it as an internal list of files you can populate and modify.
+To find and replace in multiple files, you can use the excellent Vim arglist.
+Think of it as an internal list of files you can modify.